About Mapping Arteriogram and Selective Internal Radiation Therapy (SIRT) Treatment

 Inside the procedure room

-Your doctor will remove the catheter and seal the artery before you leave the procedure room.
+Once they’re done, your doctor will remove the catheter.
+They’ll seal the artery before you leave the procedure room.

 After your mapping procedure, you’ll go to a room in the Molecular Imaging and Therapy Service for a scan.
 This is also known as Nuclear Medicine.
-This scan will check if any of the radioactive imaging dye injected into your liver artery traveled to your lungs or anywhere else outside of your liver.
-This will help us decide whether it will be safe to proceed with your SIRT treatment.
+This scan will check if any radioactive imaging dye traveled to your lungs or anywhere else outside of your liver.
+This will help us decide whether it will be safe to do your SIRT treatment.

 Your scan will take about 45 minutes.